irhamta/irhamta.github.io/_pages/home.md

 code:
   - title: "Scientific Codes"
-    excerpt: "Some of the scientific codes that I’ve developed can be found on my [code page](/codes/)."
+    excerpt: "Some of the scientific codes that I have developed can be found on my [code page](/codes/)."

 contact:
   - title: "Want to reach me?"
-    excerpt: 'If you have any questions about my research, articles, or codes, feel free to contact me via this email.
-I can also be contacted informally through my social media below.'
+    excerpt: "If you have any questions about my research, articles, or codes, feel free to contact me via this email.
+I can also be contacted informally through my social media below."
     url: "mailto:andika@mpia.de"
     btn_label: "<i class='fas fa-envelope'></i> andika@mpia.de"
     btn_class: "btn--info"